-(b) Fixed bandwidth of 15Mbps
+(ixed bandwidth of 15Mbps

-Figure 16 Stacked graph showing ratio of the viewport tiles at different quality levels (1-5).
-For 50Mbps, the quality was maintained at highest level (1) for most cases.
-For 15Mbps, each sequence maintains a different quality.
+Figure 16: Stacked graph showing ratio of the viewport tiles at different quality levels (1-5).

 Hence, we used that in the graphs along with no head motion for comparison.
 At 50Mbps, most sequences remain at the highest level of quality for most of the time.
 At 15Mbps, Harbor maintains the lowest quality (5) and Trolley maintains the second lowest (4) for the whole sequence.
 PoleVault has a lower range of required bit rates and has more alteration between QR 3 and 4.
 Note, that the small share of QR 1 in all 15Mbps cases is because the player always starts at the highest quality before stepping down, leading to higher startup delays (mean: 4.5s).